scottandee/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ### Useful Commands
 1. `set` : To list out all local and environment variables if no arguments are passed.
 If a parameter and value is passed it is set locally
-2. `unset` : This is used to remove a variable from ecistense
+2. `unset` : This is used to remove a variable from existence
 3. `readonly` : this is used  to specify a rule that one set, it cannot be reassigned
 4. `export` : This is used to make a local variable an environment variable.
 It can be done on one line.